-Cracking, also known as crazing, is a repainting defect that becomes visible especially when inspecting a vehicle’s surface, once the topcoat paint has dried.
+Cracking is a repainting defect that becomes visible especially when inspecting a vehicle’s surface, once the top coat paint has dried.

 In these cases, you will distinguish small cracks in the paint, which make the surface lack a correct finish or protection against external agents.

-Faced with these situations, as professionals, you must learn and go deeper into the causes that give rise to the appearance of cracking in the paint, and what steps are to be taken to repair thecrackingin automotive paint.
+Faced with these situations, as professionals, you must learn and go deeper into the causes that give rise to the appearance of cracking in the paint, and what steps are to be taken to repair the cracking car paint defect.

 Very simply, you can say that you are dealing with a paint cracking defect when a partial or total cracking of the painted surface becomes visible during the application process or the drying process of the car paint.

 The cracking appearing on the surface will have different widths and lengths, arranged in various directions, resulting in an uneven and non-uniform surface.

 How to prevent paint cracking?

 The reasons why cracking can occur in paint, as in many other cases, have to do with different factors.
 Knowing them in detail will allow you to anticipate a possible paint cracking defect.